Online Master's Degrees in Bioinformatics - Accredited Programs

 Featured Online Master’s Programs in Bioinformatics

-Below are nine schools from locations across the country that offer online master’s degrees (or related programs) in bioinformatics.
+Below are ten schools from locations nationwide that offer online master’s degrees (or related programs) in bioinformatics.

 The bioinformatics degree at Johns Hopkins University combines engineering and bioinformatics to create a rigorous academic program.
 Students learn to analyze sequencing data and interpret complex biological information using bioinformatics software.